satyrius/mtgforge/README.md

     REUSE_DB=1 ./manage.py test

 The project provides custom settings for test environment.
-It is strictly adviced to use `settings.test` module for tests when you run and test on the same machine.
+It is strictly adviced to use `settings.test` module for tests, this module is used by default when you run `test` command.
+But if you want to run tests with another settings you can do it explicitly, using `DJANGO_SETTINGS_MODULE` environment variable.

-    DJANGO_SETTINGS_MODULE=settings.test ./manage.py test
+    DJANGO_SETTINGS_MODULE=settings.foo ./manage.py test

 ## Tools